 TGax editor: modify the heading of subclause 27.2.3 SRG and non-SRG frame determination as shown:

-27.2.3 SRG and non-SRG frame determination (#14215)
+27.2.3 SRG and non-SRG PPDU determination (#14215)

 TGax editor: within 27.2.3 SRG and non-SRG frame determination, modify the text as shown:

-(#14215)
+Identification of SRG and non-SRG PPDUs is used during SRG OBSS_PD spatial reuse operation as described in 27.9 (Spatial reuse operation). (#14215)

-An HE STA that has received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall use information provided in the Spatial Reuse Parameter Set element to identify BSSs that are members of the STA's SRG to determine whether or not a received inter- BSS PPDU is an SRG PPDU. (#13884)
+An HE non-AP STA that has received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall use information provided in the Spatial Reuse Parameter Set element to identify BSSs that are members of the STA's SRG to determine whether or not a received inter- BSS PPDU is an SRG PPDU.
+An HE AP may use information other than what it has transmitted to other STAs in transmitted Spatial Reuse Parameter Set elements to identify BSSs that are members of the AP's SRG to determine whether or not a received inter- BSS PPDU is an SRG PPDU. (#13884)

-A received HE PPDU that is an inter-BSS PPDU is an SRG PPDU if the bit in the SRG BSS Color Bitmap field which corresponds to the numerical value of the BSS_COLOR parameter of the RXVECTOR is set to 1. (#13824) A received VHT PPDU that is an inter-BSS PPDU is an SRG PPDU if the GROUP_ID parameter of the RXVECTOR has a value of 0 and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of PARTIAL_AID[0:5] of the RXVECTOR is set to 1. (#13824)
+A received HE PPDU that is an inter-BSS PPDU is an SRG PPDU if the bit in the SRG BSS Color Bitmap field which corresponds to the numerical value of the BSS_COLOR parameter of the RXVECTOR is set to 1 (see 9.4.2.243 (Spatial Reuse Parameter Set element)). (#13824) A received VHT PPDU that is an inter-BSS PPDU is an SRG PPDU if the GROUP_ID parameter of the RXVECTOR has a value of 0 and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of PARTIAL_AID[0:5] of the RXVECTOR is set to 1 (see 9.4.2.243 (Spatial Reuse Parameter Set element)). (#13824)

 A received PPDU that is an inter-BSS PPDU is an SRG PPDU if BSSID information from an MPDU of the PPDU is correctly received and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of BSSID[39:44] is set to 1.

-(#12458) (#13885)
+A received PPDU that is a VHT MU PPDU with the RXVECTOR parameter UPLINK_FLAG equal to 1 is an SRG PPDU if the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of bits [39:44] of the RA field of any correctly received MPDU from the PPDU is set to 1. (#12458) (#13885)

-(#12458) (#13885)
+A received PPDU that is an HE MU PPDU with the RXVECTOR parameter UPLINK_INDICATION equal to 1 is an SRG PPDU if the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of bits [39:44] of the RA field of any correctly received MPDU from the PPDU is set to 1. (#12458) (#13885)

 Otherwise, the PPDU is not determined to be an SRG PPDU.
-An HE (#13886)STA that has not received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall not classify any received PPDUs as an SRG PPDU. (#13886)
+An HE non-AP (#13886)STA that has not received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall not classify any received PPDUs as an SRG PPDU.
+An HE AP that has not transmitted a Spatial Reuse Parameter Set element with a value of 1 in the SRG Information Present subfield may classify received PPDUs as SRG PPDUs using information that it has not transmitted. (#13886)

 27.6.5 HE NDP transmission